Monthly Meditations On The Word Of God

 [Back to Contents]

-August 2024 - Lord, it is good for us to be here (Mt 17:4).
+August - Lord, it is good for us to be here (Matthew 17:4).

 Jesus and his disciples are making their way to Jerusalem.
 When he anounces that it is the place where he will suffer, die and rise again, Peter rebels and expresses a general sense of dismay and incomprehension.
 The Master then takes him and James and John and he climbs ‘a high mountain’ from where he appears to the three bathed in a new and extraordinary light.
 Jesus’ face ‘shines like the sun’ and Moses and the prophet Elijah converse with him.
 The voice of the Father is heard coming from a bright cloud and invites them to listen to Jesus, his beloved Son.
 When Peter witnesses this extraordinary event, he does not want to leave, and exclaims: